ql-bootcamp/pre-bootcamp-test/README.md

 The technical test for pre-bootcamp interview

 # Instructions
-1. create an account on repl.it
+1. create an account on [here](repl.it)
-2. create a JavaScript repl environment for each question
+2. create a JavaScript repl environment for each question with the name corresponding to the function name
 3. Write your codes that solves the questions
-4. share the url links for implementations on this link
+4. share the url links for implementations with us [here](https://forms.gle/azGag2sGQD9agc2C6)

-# Questions
+## Question 1
-1. Write a function that verifies if number is a prime.
+Write a function that verifies if number is a prime.

 --sample
 ```